fene00002/HyPlan/README.md

 * `--scenario [[0, 09] ...]`

   Scenario(s) to evaluate the agent on (default: ['00'] = all).
-  Use like `--scenario 01 02 03 04` to select the first four scenarios.
+  Use `--scenario 01 02 03 04` to select the first four scenarios.

 * `--resume_from_episode [1, 12626]`